Viscount Netterville

-He was a favourite of King James I of England who in 1622 conferred the title on him "in consideration of his many good qualities".
+He was a favourite of King James VI and I, who in 1622 conferred the title on him "in consideration of his many good qualities".
 He suffered considerable financial hardship during the English Civil War when the English Parliament, after the failure of the Royalist cause, sequestered his estates, along with those of his eldest son, John, the 2nd Viscount.
-During the Irish Rebellion of 1641 John, who was adhered to Roman Catholicism, was accused of favouring the rebels, and it does not seem that either side of the conflict fully trusted him.
+During the Irish Rebellion of 1641 John, who adhered to Roman Catholicism, was accused of favouring the rebels, and it does not seem that either side of the conflict fully trusted him.
 Possibly for this reason his son Nicholas, the 3rd Viscount, had some difficulty after the Restoration of Charles II in recovering the family estates.
-Eventually, the Court of Claims restored 6000 acres to him.
+Eventually, the Court of Claims restored 6,000 acres to him.
 Because of Nicholas's loyalty to James II the estates were again forfeited after the Glorious Revolution of 1688, but were later restored to his son John, the 4th Viscount.

 Nicholas, the 5th Viscount, who succeeded to the title in 1727, gained notoriety in 1743 when he was charged with the murder of his valet Michael Walsh: he was tried by his peers and acquitted.
 Little is known of the details of the alleged murder, partly because both the Crown's key witnesses had died before the trial started.